Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Munoz said this cost advantage is partly due to government subsidies.

 In addition, large economies of scale, with lower labor costs, also contribute to lower production costs.
-Moreover, for electric vehicles, China has secured a battery supply chain that the rest of the world has not.
+Moreover, for electric vehicles, China has secured the battery supply chain, something the rest of the world has not done.

 The world's second-largest economy has re-launched talks with the EC to resolve economic and trade disputes, aiming to reduce upcoming EU tariffs on electric cars made in China.